cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

-where $$\pi_i$$ is an estimated probability (produced by Facebook) that an individual with the same state-by-age-gender profile as user $$i$$ would be a Facebook user and take our CMU survey.
+where $$\pi_i$$ is an estimated probability (produced by Facebook) that an individual with the same state-by-age-gender profile as user $$i$$ would be a Facebook user and take our survey.
 The adjustment we make follows a standard inverse probability weighting strategy (this being a special case of importance sampling).